dstl/IES4/ies.md

 For aircraft the tail number is often used as a means of identification and/or registration.

 ### <a id="{DCE662F5-7BDB-457e-AE7E-2E5FE43DBA1A}"></a>relationship
-A relationship represents an association between two Thing
+A relationship represents an association between two Things

 ### <a id="{BD538820-CE91-4b9a-ADB8-C105FE0F2E7B}"></a>Religion
 An <a href="#{F4EDE167-6F5A-417d-9984-0221CCDF752C}"><font color="#0000ff"><u>Entity</u></font></a> whose extent is all the people (PersonState) who share the same belief.